 Every stock that did not pay a dividend I sold.
 I didn’t even look at the price.
 There were some big losses and very few gains.
-The stocks I keep all paid a dividend.
+The stocks I kept all paid a dividend.
 This meant that immediately when I invested in my “product (stock)” I was paid something back – a profit.
 I never was paid anything for penny stocks or high flying stocks.
-Truly it was such a revelation because with my former employee, he would recommend something and I would buy it.
+Truly it was such a revelation because with my former employee (ie my broker), he would recommend something and I would buy it.
 He never called and told me when to sell after a nice run up in a stock.
 I was just always buying something.
 I guess his belief was that someday everything was going to be worth millions of dollars.
-Incredibly by my selling out when I did I missed so many of the companies going bankrupt in the 1970s.
-More than three quarters of the companies I owned in the early 1970′s were gone by the end of the decade, so while I had some pretty big losses when I sold out, I still had some capital, which would not have been the case had I held on for a few more years.
+Incredibly by my selling out when I did, I missed so many of the companies going bankrupt in the 1970s.
+More than three quarters of the companies I owned in the early 1970’s were gone by the end of the decade, so while I had some pretty big losses when I sold out, I still had some capital, which would not have been the case had I held on for a few more years.

 The Need For Bonds: